EOEPCA/eoepca/system/clusters/README.md

 When creating the token, all 'repo' scopes should be selected.

+### Prepare the deployment TARGET

+The EOEPCA team 'develop' cluster is deployed to CREODIAS and configured under path `./system/clusters/develop`.
+Before deployment, this confiuration must be tailored to your deployment environment.
+In particualr the Public IP of the target cluster must be applied within the configuration - achieved by searching for the terms `185.52.193.87` and `185.52.193.87.nip.io` in the configuration (all files under system/clusters/develop) and adjusting according to your environment.

+Rather than edit 'develop' directly, you may consider making a copy of 'develop' to represent your cluster.

 ### Initialise the EOEPCA Deployment in Flux

 The following scripts bootstraps Flux in the Kubernetes cluster, configured to synchronise to the EOEPCA/eoepca repository for its deployment specification.